 Requests to web-resources¶

-The main difference between VDE and standard ecosystems is the possibility to make requests from its contracts to any web-resources via HTTP/HTTPS using the HTTPRequest function.
+The main difference between OBS and standard ecosystems is the possibility to make requests from its contracts to any web-resources via HTTP/HTTPS using the HTTPRequest function.
 Arguments passed to this function should be: URL, request method (GET or POST), header, and request parameters.

 Rights to read data¶

-VDE can be used for the creation of registration forms and sending verification information to users’ emails or phones, storing data out of public access, and writing and testing the work of applications with their further export and import to blockchain ecosystems.
-Also, in VDE you can schedule contract execution, which allows for the creation of oracles, which are used for receiving data from the web and sending it to the blockchain.
+OBS can be used for the creation of registration forms and sending verification information to users’ emails or phones, storing data out of public access, and writing and testing the work of applications with their further export and import to blockchain ecosystems.
+Also, in OBS you can schedule contract execution, which allows for the creation of oracles, which are used for receiving data from the web and sending it to the blockchain.